regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Feel free to suggest improvements, use cases or your own discoveries in the comments!

-[^1]: Since [Hugo .46](https://github.com/gohugoio/hugo/commit/dea71670c059ab4d5a42bd22503f18c087dd22d4) and Hugo Pipe's improving of site wide resources.
+[^1]: Since [Hugo .46](https://github.com/gohugoio/hugo/commit/dea71670c059ab4d5a42bd22503f18c087dd22d4) and Hugo Pipe's overall files improvements in Hugo.

-[^1]: Special thanks to [@bep](https://github.com/bep) for being patient with my pestering in the [Hugo Discource](https://discourse.gohugo.io/) and giving the `strings.Contains` and his amazing work on improving the already impressive Hugo.

 [^2]: As of Hugo 0.34

+[^3]: Special thanks to [@bep](https://github.com/bep) for being patient with my pestering in the [Hugo Discource](https://discourse.gohugo.io/) and his amazing work on improving the already impressive Hugo.